HotDB-Community/hotdb-documents/docs/en/v2.5.6/service-license.md

 customer info: poc_license_for_bank_of_256test

-Or after the management platform is started, log in to the management platform, and place the cursor over \"certified\" next to the version number, and view the license details, as shown below:
+Or after the management platform is started, log in to the management platform, and place the cursor over "certified" next to the version number, and view the license details, as shown below:

 ![](assets/service-license/image4.jpeg)